-Here at GreatBuildz, a free service that connects homeowners with reliable general contractors, we speak to homeowners every day about bathroom remodeling costs – here are the factors to consider when thinking about cost:
+Here at GreatBuildz, a free service that connects homeowners in Los Angeles, Orange County, Ventura or San Diego with reliable general contractors, we speak to homeowners every day about bathroom remodeling costs – here are the factors to consider when thinking about cost:

 How Does Bathroom Size Affect the Cost of Remodeling?